 Hand-eye coordination

 Drawing pictures encourages your child to think.
-For a child to draw a picture, the child must first concentrate on the emerging picture.
-Drawing gives more time for your child to think of one concept at a time.
-This helps extend her attention span.
+The child must first concentrate on the emerging picture before drawing a picture.
+Drawing gives your child more time to think of one concept at a time, which helps extend her attention span.
 Is this not a good thing?

 Your daughter's drawings are her rewards for her thoughts.
 They are her accomplishments.